26 things to do in Antwerp, Belgium

 9) Groenplaats

-The meir street ends up at Groenplaats, a square full of restaurants and cafes.
+The Meir Street ends up at Groenplaats, a square full of restaurants and cafes.
 The statue in the middle of the square is a statue of Rubens.

-Food Fact: Really good italian!
+Food Fact: Really good Italian!

 10) Onze-Lieve-Vrouwekathedraal